microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Now that the scaling has complete, we need to see if the workload duration is faster and whether waits on CPU resources has decreased.

-Run the workload again using the command **sqlworkload.cmd** that you executed in Section 4.2
+Run the workload again using the command **sqlworkload.cmd** that you executed in Section 4.3 Activity 1.

 **Step 4: Observe new performance of the workload**